traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 TODO: add schema
 -->

-PassTLSClientCert adds in header the selected data from the passed client tls certificate.
+PassTLSClientCert adds the selected data from the passed client TLS certificate to a header.

 ## Configuration Examples